 - Helps you better understand your child’s needs

-- Helps your child better deal with his or her emotions
+- Your child better deal with his or her emotions

-- Helps you build a strong and loving relationship with your child/children
+- Builds a strong and loving relationship with your child/children

 Is Positive Parenting Right for You?

 Positive parenting sounds great on paper, but we have to remember that it’s not always easy!
 While your intentions may be to parent as positively as possible, being home with a toddler who is throwing a tantrum every hour can certainly make this difficult!
 The thing is that no parent is perfect, so don’t get hung up on being perfect with positive parenting all the time.
 If it’s something you want to try to see how your kids respond, remember that practice is key, and remembering the basics can help you set boundaries, stay consistent, and raise your kids in a positive and loving way.